-Proposal Description Board Recommendation Page Reference for Further Information: To elect six directors to our Board of Directors.
-"FOR" each director nominee 27 2 To approve, on an advisory basis, the compensation of our named executive office The Company seeks the approval, on an advisory, basis, of the compensation of its named executive officers as described in the Compensation Discussion and Analysis section and the related tables.
-"FOR" 32 3 To ratify the appointm of KPMG LLP as our independent registered public accounting firm retention of KPMG LLP to serve as our independent registered public accounting firm for the fiscal year ending "FOR" 58
+Proposal sal Description Page Reference for Further Information: 1 To elect six directors to our Board of Directors.
+The Board and the Nominating and Corporate Governance Committee believe that the six director nominees possess the necessary qualifications, attributes, skills and experiences to provide quality advice and counsel to the Company's management and effectively oversee the business and long-term interests of our stockholders.
+"FOR" each director nominee 27 2 To approve, on an advisory basis, the compensation of our named executive officers.
+The Company seeks the approval, on an advisory, basis, of the compensation of its named executive officers as described in the Compensation Discussion and Analysis section and the related tables.
+"FOR" 32 3 To ratify the appointment of KPMG LLP as our independent registered public accounting firm.
+The Audit Committee and the Board believe that the retention of KPMG LLP to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2024 is in the best interests of the Company and its stockholders and we are asking our stockholders to ratify the Audit Committee's selection of KPMG LLP to serve in that capacity.
+"FOR" 58